 I have my first black Cornflower called 'Black Ball' and first Oriental Poppy flowering in my garden.
 It's pretty exciting seeing flowers that you have grown from seeds coming into flower.

-rs on my Danish Flag poppies.
+I am really looking forward to seeing the flowers on my Danish Flag poppies.
 There are a lot of buds on the plants so hopefully it wont be too long before they flower.

 I'm really enjoying my garden and love growing my own flowers from seeds.
 My new greenhouse is working well and on Sunday I collected over 200 small plastic pots from a lady on freecycle.
 I was also given a little propagating tray with the dome lid so next year I'll try and grow some seeds in that as well.

+This Saturday my neighbour, Mily and I are going to have a small plant sale.
 I am hoping to sell some hellebore seedlings and Mily has some succulents that she has divided and potted.
 I've potted over 100 seedlings so I hope they all sell!

 Friday, November 7, 2008